-25 Things To Do In & Around Karuizawa
+25 Things To Do Around Karuizawa & Where To Stay

-4 / Prince Shopping Plaza / all year round
+1 / PRINCE SHOPPING PLAZA / all year round

-Of course, one thing we all love to do when we are on holiday is treat ourselves to something special.
-At the Prince Shopping Plaza in Karuizawa, we can do so without breaking the bank.
-The plaza is one of Japan’s biggest outlet shopping malls, offering a huge range of fashion and other goods to the public at wholesale factory prices.
+Prince Shopping Plaza in Karuizawa is one of Japan’s largest outlet shopping malls, offering a huge range of fashion and other goods to the public at wholesale factory prices.
 The mix of shops on offer is somewhat eclectic too.
 Big name brands such as Adidas, Coach and Disney sit alongside local fashion labels, handmade goods and souvenir stores.

 There’s also no shortage of food and drink options too, with Chinese, European and Japanese restaurant options joining the obligatory coffee shops, delis and cafes.
 Tourists will also be glad to know that many of the stores in Prince Shopping Plaza allow tax free shopping and accept all major credit cards.
 Paying by credit card can sometimes be problematic in what is still very much a cash-based society here in Japan.
 The Plaza also has an onsite currency exchange making it easy to get hold of Japanese yen if you need to.